-Some of the world’s fastest supercomputers are among ASC’s accomplishments in advanced computing.
+Deploying some of the world’s fastest supercomputers is among ASC’s accomplishments in advanced computing.
 However, it is not all about speed.
 Each new system is engineered to bring certain capabilities to bear on the problems of modeling and simulation that will enhance the overall goals of the Science-Based Stockpile Stewardship Program.
-In doing so, ASC will continue to challenge the state of art for computer scientists and manufacturers with systems such as those described below: